ckelaid/Covid-19-Tweet-BERT-Sentiment-Analysis/README.md

 ### Quick overview:
-Training &amp; fine-tuning BERT for Covid-19 tweet sentiment analysis, using PyTorch.
+Training &amp; fine-tuning BERT for Covid-19 tweet sentiment analysis in Python, using PyTorch.

 Due to a lack of local GPU, for accelerated training purposes, this project was done in Google Colab using access to the colab GPUs.